 Some of the influential early voices in copyright thought it should cease with death.
-Victor Hugo was skeptical of heirs capacity to look after the work.
+Victor Hugo was skeptical of the heirs' capacity to look after the work.
 We should not, he wrote, "mistake the descendant of blood for the descendant of spirit".
 And after all, "the heir doesn't make the book, he can not have the copyright."
 Yet the 18th and 19th century provided little in the way of a social safety net, and to the those negotiating the first conventions on author's rights, the idea that authors could use their copyright provide for their family's after their demise was very attractive.

 Yet copyright does not last forever.
-For a book belongs to its author, but it also, in the words of Hugo, '(...) belongs to humankind.
-Every intelligence has a right to it.'
-The heirs have an interest in the work, but the public does as well, and why should it be up to the heirs to decide what kinds of copying are allowed and which are not?
+A book belongs to its author, but it also, in the words of Hugo, "(...) to humankind.
+Every intelligence has a right to it."
+Your heirs might have an interest in the work, but the public might as well-why should it be up to the heirs to decide what kinds of copying are allowed and which are not?
 This is why copyright has evolved to reach a compromise: your copyright lasts after death, but for a limited time.
 A long time, though-70 years in most parts of the world.
-And then whatever you have made belongs to the public.
+Then whatever you have made belongs to the public.